 - Writing one statement for all schools

 - Writing what you think someone wants to hear

 - Getting too personal or dwelling on crisis

 - Reviewing your resume

-- Assistantships are usually campus-affiliated work assignments that provide an individual a stipend and often waive tuition and/or other matriculation fees.
-These positions are usually called by their initials: TA – teaching assistant, RA – research assistant, GA – graduate assistant (GA responsibilities can vary greatly depending on department.)
-Assistantships can be offered at both the master's and doctoral levels.
+Assistanships are usually campus-affiliated work assignments that provide an individual a stipend and often waive tuition and/or other matriculation fees.
+These positions are usually called by first letters depending on main responsibility: TA – teaching assistant, RA – research assistant, GA – graduate assistant (GA responsibilities can vary greatly depending on department).
+Assistantship can be offered at both the master and doctoral level.

-- Fellowships are typically granted to individuals to cover their living expenses while they carry out research or work on a project.
+Fellowships are typically granted to individuals to cover their living expenses while they carry out research or work on a project.
 Awards may span multiple years.
 Awards are usually based on an individual's merit.
-Fellowships are typically reserved for students in Ph.D. programs.
+Fellowships are typically reserved to students in PhD programs.

 - Begin visiting the websites of colleges and universities that you may be interested in attending.

 - ACTIVELY pursue research opportunities, internships and other experiences related to your goals.

 - Have informational interviews with faculty and graduate students in your field of interest to learn more about the graduate programs.